Marae food safety

 E ngā iwi, e ngā reo, e ngā mātā waka, e ngā mana, tēnā koutou, tēnā koutou, tēnā tatou katoa.

 (Greetings to all people of Aotearoa New Zealand).

-- information on buying, storing, cooking and serving food safely
+- information on safely buying, storing, cooking, and serving food

-- food safety advice for some traditional Māori food practices – like gathering puha, watercress, kaimoana, and kai from the bush
+- food safety advice for traditional Māori food practices (like gathering puha, watercress, kaimoana, and kai from the bush).

 Marae food safety posters to download